 Man sentenced to prison in Boulder menacing case after taking plea offer

 Aug.
-11—A man accused of waving a knife at an officer during an incident in 2020 took a plea deal in his case and was sentenced to prison.
+12—A man accused of waving a knife at an officer during an incident in 2020 took a plea deal in his case and was sentenced to prison.

 Ian Shane Johnson, 43, pleaded guilty Tuesday in Boulder District Court to felony menacing and criminal mischief — $20,000-$100,000, both felonies.